Skip to main content

 Getting Ready

-The pre-award phase begins when the researcher has identified a funding opportunity and ends with the final funding status of the proposal.
+The pre-award phase begins when the researcher identifies a funding opportunity and ends when the proposal’s final funding status is determined.
 There are several steps in between these two actions, called the Pre-Award Lifecycle.
 For the College of Engineering, those steps are as follows:

 Below are some resources for finding and identifying funding opportunities.
 This is not an exhaustive list, but a great starting point.